SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/global-intelligence-cloudtrail-secops.md

 ---
 id: global-intelligence-cloudtrail-secops
 title: Global Intelligence for AWS CloudTrail SecOps
-description: lobal Intelligence for AWS CloudTrail SecOps
+description: Global Intelligence for AWS CloudTrail SecOps
 ---

 This feature is available in the following account plans.